gagarine/bootstrap4/README.md

 This is a minimal drupal theme to integrate Bootstrap 4 in Drupal 8.

 - Settings free! (if you want to load bootstrap differently, just edit the template).
-- Minimal dependencies (bootstrap and sass)
+- Minimal dependencies (only bootstrap and sass)
 - Works out of the box
 - Simple.